-The curriculum pattern offered at our school is based on the broad principles of learning as set down by our teaching and learning policy.
+The curriculum pattern offered at our school is based on the broad principles of learning.
 All our courses aim to:

 - engage and challenge all students to maximise their individual talents and capabilities for lifelong learning - support all students to develop a positive mindset and the capacity to establish and maintain safe, healthy and rewarding lives - prepare all students to participate effectively and responsibly in the society in which they will live - encourage and enable all students to enjoy learning and to be self-motivated, reflective and competent learners who can take part actively in further study, work or training.